krschroeder/baseframe_js/readme.md

 ---

 ## Features
+Baseframe JS is meant to be something you can build off of.

 - **Consistent Plugin Architecture:** All plugins share a unified API and configuration approach, simplifying usage and customization.
 - **Data Attribute Configuration:** Easily configure plugins via `data-` attributes using object literal syntax.